 ByteDance, another Chinese start-up previously blacklisted by the U.S., is the world’s most valuable AI company, partly because of its globally popular TikTok video app.

 China is working fast and successfully to develop its own AI sector.
-In 2017, Chinese venture capital investors poured $4.9 billion into AI — constituting 48% of all such funding around the world.
+In 2017, Chinese venture capital investors poured $4.9 billion into AI — constituting 48 percent of all such funding around the world.

-As part of its technology push, China's plan calls for achieving breakthroughs in AI by 2025 and being the undisputed world leader by 2030.
-Companies like Baidu INc. (Nasdaq: BIDU), Alibaba Group Holding Ltd. and Tencent Holdings Ltd. (HKEX: 0700) are spending billions to develop different technologies, with much of the effort directed by the central government.
+As part of its technology push, China’s plan calls for achieving breakthroughs in AI by 2025 and being the undisputed world leader by 2030.
+Companies like Baidu (Nasdaq: BIDU), Alibaba and Tencent (OTC: TCEHY) are spending billions to develop different technologies, with much of the effort directed by the central government.

 Not only could the U.S. lose the battle over AI, in the process it may force China to take a globally competitive role in microprocessors, as well.
 If Megvii’s IPO goes well, it will show that Investors in Hong Kong are starting to see that future coming into view.